dgloves/DSS-Gymnasium/README.md

 * Pytorch: 2.3.0 (CPU or GPU)
 * TensorFlow: 2.19.0 (CPU or GPU) (optional for Tensorboard usage)

-Also, install up-to-date and/or compatible versions of the common Python packages: [matplotlib](https://matplotlib.org/stable/install/index.html), [SciPy](https://scipy.org/install/), [Pandas](https://pandas.pydata.org/docs/getting_started/install.html),[Numpy](https://numpy.org/install/)
+Also, install up-to-date and/or compatible versions of the common Python packages: [matplotlib](https://matplotlib.org/stable/install/index.html), [SciPy](https://scipy.org/install/), [Pandas](https://pandas.pydata.org/docs/getting_started/install.html) (required for , and [Numpy](https://numpy.org/install/)

 ## Contributing
+This repo is meant to be forked, allowing users to independently develop their own working environments using the template files and following the examples provided.
 Pull requests are welcome.
-For significant changes, please open an issue first to discuss what you would like to change with respect to your particular branch.
-This repo is also meant to be forked, allowing users to independently develop their own working environments.
+For significant changes, please open an issue first to discuss what you would like to change with respect to your particular issue.